samisnotinsane/iowa-houseprice-prediction/data-exploration/random-forest/README.md

 Lastly, we apply SHAP, a model interpreter whose foundations lie in game theory.
 By using Shapley values, we will explain how much each feature contributes to making a prediction as an indicator of its relative importance.

 As seen in the SHAP summary plot below, the relative feature importance is identical to ones obtained through other methods.
+Features with high SHAP push predicted `SalePrice` to a larger value and features with zero or negative values pull the target value down.

 ![SHAP summary](images/shap_summary.png)